microsoft/azuredevopslabs/labs/vsts/Teams/readme.md

    <img src="images/18.png" />

-2. All the conversations had could be retrieved at anytime without losing the history which helps the entire team to have a collaborative experience
+2. All the conversations could be retrieved at anytime without losing the history which helps the entire team to have a collaborative experience

 3. Teams can have a collaborative experience with the latest updates with respect to the **work items, build summary** etc so that it helps in better transparency